dnth/dnth.github.io/content/portfolio/deploying_od_models_flutter_busy_enginners/index.md

 Let's set up a Space to host our model.
 If you're unsure how to do that, I wrote a recent guide on how to set your own Space with the Gradio app [here](https://dicksonneoh.com/portfolio/deploy_icevision_models_on_huggingface_spaces/).

-In this post, I will use an IceVision object detection model trained to detect microalgae cells from image.
+In this post, I will use an IceVision object detection model trained to detect microalgae cells from an image.
-I trained this model in under a minute with 17 labeled images.
-[Here's how I did it]((https://dicksonneoh.com/portfolio/training_dl_model_for_cell_counting/)).
+I trained this model in under a minute with only 17 labeled images.
+[Here](https://dicksonneoh.com/portfolio/training_dl_model_for_cell_counting/) is how I did it.

 Once the Space is set, we will have a Gradio interface like the following
 {{< figure src="space_demo.gif" width=750 >}}